Pavel-Hrdina/Zettlkasten/Templates/ReflectionsTemplate.md

 | ------------------- | ---------------- |
 | -                 | -              |

-### The Gravestone Method

-> [!quote]
-> What do you want to be written on your tombstone?
-What about what your friends will say about you at your funeral.
-We are dying every day.
-Take it further thinks about what will people remember you for, think about what would you left behind, think about what will will you pass on.

 ## A VIEW FROM ABOVE

 _This exercise is designed to reminded you about how small you really are, and how little importance most things have.
 In other words, to give you a sense of the bigger picture.
 It's quite simple, use your imagination to try and relate yourself to the whole world and beyond._